The Mayan Collapse Debate

 References

-This debate was a collaboration between my peers at the University of Central Florida.
+This debate was a collaboration between my University of Central Florida peers.

 Comments